Angeloyo/PaywallHub/README.md

-PaywallHub is **the original idea** behind other popular tools like removepaywall, paywallreader, paywallbuster, archivebuttons...

-It simply brings together various tools capable of removing paywalls, ads, and pop-ups from news articles and other content, all in one place.
+PaywallHub simply brings together various tools capable of removing paywalls, ads, and pop-ups from news articles and other content, all in one place.
 It allows users to easily experiment and find the most effective solution for different websites.

 ![image](https://i.ibb.co/cTjk80R/Fire-Shot-Capture-012-Paywall-Hub-Remove-Paywalls-for-free-paywallhub-com.png)